carasaj/bank_churn_model/README.md

 ### Education Category

-It was harder to rank the values within this category.
+This was the hardest category to rank.

 Ranking is more desirable than using a categorizer like `OneHotEncoder` because education is mostly cumulative. i.e. you need a high school degree before college, college before masters, etc.,

 The `education` category `graduate` is ambiguous, so it's hard to tell what it means in the context of the other education categories.